 Doing your maximum and hearing “Go lower!!!!” every few minutes.

 Discipline to accomplish your dreams

 Yes, this was intense and the craziest training I did in my whole life, well…until I got here, I would be struggling to do only 20 minutes of exercising.
 This taught me something that is so important for everyday life.
 Discipline, without it, you can’t achieve your dreams.
 Motivation is important, but it fluctuates.
 Discipline is what will permit you to push yourself and make accomplishments daily.

 So much more…

 These are only a few examples of what I experienced while I was there.
 If I were to explain everything, I would be writing for weeks.
-I already had to put some subjects aside for another article and force myself to stop writing.

 This place has brought me so much more than what I expected.
 I am truly grateful for learning not only all the tai chi moves, the qi gong, the meditation, the different healing methods but also all these life experiences that will change my life forever.
 I can’t wait to see how much more I can develop myself!

 If any of these subjects interests you and you wish for me to develop them more, ask me in the commentaries!